AlexxNica/docker.github.io/datacenter/dtr/2.2/guides/admin/install/index.md

 DTR. `--ucp-insecure-tls` tells the installer to trust the TLS certificates used by UCP.

+The installer script will prompt you for some additional information, such as:
+  * `dtr-external-url` - This is the location that DTR can be reached via docker clients. (ie `docker login <dtr ipaddress/url>`)
+      If you are installing DTR behind a loadbalancer this would be the IP address or DNS name of your load balancer.
+      If you are installing DTR on a single node, this would be the "external ip" of the node.
+        > *Note* AWS has a concept of internal and external IP addresses.
+If you use the internal IP, single sign on between UCP and DTR can get broken.

+If you are installing DTR behind a loadbalancer you will want to use the `--dtr-external-url` flag.

 The install command has other flags for customizing DTR at install time.
 Check the [reference documentation to learn more](../../../reference/cli/install.md).